-Solving previous year papers helps in reducing stress, to a great extent.
+Solving previous year papers help in reducing stress, to a great extent.
 Students should solve these Class 10 Science previous year papers of Andhra Pradesh Board on a daily basis so that they can work on their time management, speed and accuracy.
-It will also help students analyze their strengths and weaknesses.
+It will also help students analyse their strengths and weaknesses.
 By practising these previous year papers, students can get an idea of the question paper pattern, marking scheme, important questions, etc. In this article, we have provided solved AP Board Class 10 Science previous year question papers of 2019.
 All the questions are correctly solved and diagrams are provided, wherever required.

 Science Part 1 2019 Solution

 AP SSC Class 10 General Science Solved Previous Year Question Papers 2019 Part 1

 1. Let heat is riot lost by any other process between two objects in thermal contact,